TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 4/Hosea 4.2.md

 ---

-There is nought but swearing and breaking faith, and killing, and stealing, and committing adultery; they break out, and blood toucheth blood.
+There is cursing, lying, murder, stealing, and committing adultery; they break boundaries, and bloodshed causes bloodshed.